 Garbage Disposal Repair or Installation

 Despite all the things you shouldn’t place down your garbage disposal, they can still be a wonderful addition to your kitchen.
 They help make meal prep and clean up easier, and they help keep a lot of food waste from ending up in landfills.
 By avoiding putting these items down the drain, you can reduce your chance of a kitchen sink clog or backup.
 However careful you are, clogs do still happen.
 When your garbage disposal isn’t working properly or if you’d like one installed, One Hour Rooter can help.
-Call 612-354-8984 or contact us online to schedule an appointment if you are in the Minneapolis, MN metro and are in need of a plumber today.
+Call (651) 217-8439 or contact us online to schedule an appointment if you are in the Minneapolis, MN metro and are in need of a plumber today.
+If you now know it shouldn’t go down the garbage disposal, but you’re still wondering if you can pour it down a different drain, double check this list of items you should never pour or flush.